samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 minute

 Choose up to five falling creatures within range.
-A falling creature’s rate of descent slows to 60 feet per round until the spell ends.
+A falling creature's rate of descent slows to 60 feet per round until the spell ends.
 If a creature lands before the spell ends, the creature takes no damage from the fall, and the spell ends for that creature.

 ---